-I have had incredibly teaching opportunities during my almost nine years at Binghamton University.
+I have had incredibly teaching opportunities during my almost ten years at Binghamton University.
 In the past, I have taught for the History Department, (both as the instructor of record and a teaching assistant), the Russian and East European Program, and the Languages Across the Curriculum Program.
 I love teaching and believe it makes me a better historian, and I was very gratified to be honored with a 2017 Graduate Excellence in Teaching Award from Binghamton University.

 As a teacher, I strive to create classrooms that are both challenging and rewarding, that provide students with the tools to deepen their critical thinking, analytical, and writing skills.
 Primary source analyses are the cornerstone of my pedagogy, and students are always working with and interpreting primary sources in my courses.
 As often as I can, I try to encourage students to take their learning outside the classroom by assigning museum review projects and leading walking tours of downtown Binghamton.